1871fotc/fotc/docs/stories/irish.md

 ## Acknowledgements

-The first Irish Heritage Trail was held in 1988 during the Bi‑Centennial Celebrations, under the auspices of the [Genealogical Society of Queensland Irish Group](https://www.gsq.org.au/what-gsq-offers/interest-groups/#english) with Chairman and Researcher David Larkin as tour guide.
+These stories were first presented as a Irish Heritage Trail in 1988 during the Bi‑Centennial Celebrations, under the auspices of the [Genealogical Society of Queensland Irish Group](https://www.gsq.org.au/what-gsq-offers/interest-groups/#english) with Chairman and Researcher David Larkin as tour guide.
 The original tour took in 31 monuments across a number of portions of the cemetery.
-Some of the more important figures on Mt Blackall are included on other Friends of Toowong Cemetery trails and so the present tour is confined to the Roman Catholic Portions 7, 7a, and 15 with 17 memorials to visit.
-The trail will take approximately one hour and 30 minutes.
-The original booklet has been revised and corrected early 2014 by Darcy Maddock.
+Some of the more important figures on Mt Blackall are included in other Friends of Toowong Cemetery stories, so these stories are confined to the Roman Catholic Portions 7, 7a, and 15.
+These stories were revised and corrected early 2014 by Darcy Maddock.

 The Friends of Toowong Cemetery Association would like to acknowledge the Queensland Government Community Benefit Fund for the grant to provide signage for this trail.